-- Natural and accidental events will occur within the region and around the Airport that create emergency situations. - There may be insufficient forewarning of any disaster to allow for planning efforts beyond real-time response, and response times will be retarded in proportion to the number of decisions required. - A properly designed and implemented Airport Emergency Plan will minimize illness and injury, and preserve property. - Many injured may be transported by air to other facilities. - Large scale emergencies may overwhelm the Airport's and local community's resources. - There are special needs, conditions, and situations which cannot be addressed in this document and will be addressed on the scene as they arise. - The special characteristics that affect response to this Airport are its remoteness, severe coastal storms, lack of road access to communities, and limited resources. - This AEP only describes the response of the Airport during scheduled and permitted Air Carrier operations. - This Airport is in an earthquake prone region and experiences substantial seasonal weather changes, including coastal storms and blizzards which may affect response activities. - Policies governing the development of this document stem from the authorities cited in Section 2.2 and 29.0. - Formal (written) memorandums of understandings (MOU) or letters of agreement (LOA) from local municipalities or state agencies could not be obtained (to the extent practicable). - Large scale accidents/incidents at the airport may benefit from oral agreements from external agencies, which could support the critical tasks associated with emergency responses outlined within the AEP. - The level of initial training and recurrent training for some specific actions, as mandated by regulatory guidance, can only be validated for airport personnel covered in the AEP. - Other federal, state, and local agencies may have an overlapping or distinct responsibility for some of the emergency response situations given in the AEP, especially for those that occur off airport proper. - There is limited manpower and specific expertise to support the AEP in the surrounding areas (city, village, or township) based on a small population and limited resources.
+- Natural and accidental events will occur within the region and around the Airport that create emergency situations. - There may be insufficient forewarning of any disaster to allow for planning efforts beyond real-time response, and response times will be retarded in proportion to the number of decisions required. - A properly designed and implemented Airport Emergency Plan will minimize illness and injury, and preserve property. - Many injured may be transported by air to other facilities. - Large emergencies may overwhelm the Airport and community resources. - There are special needs, conditions, and situations which cannot be addressed in this document and will be addressed on the scene as they arise. - The special characteristics that affect response to this airport are its remoteness, lack of road access to communities, and limited resources. - This AEP only describes the response of the Airport during scheduled and permitted air carrier operations. - This Airport is in an arctic environment and experiences substantial seasonal weather changes as well as frequent coastal storms, blizzards and extreme cold weather, which may affect response activities and effectiveness. - o Policies governing the development of this document stem from the authorities cited in Section 2.2 and 29.0. - Formal (written) memorandums of understandings (MOU) or letters of agreement (LOA) from local municipalities or state agencies could not be obtained (to the extent practicable). - Large scale accidents/incidents at the airport may benefit from oral agreements from external agencies, which could support the critical tasks associated with emergency responses outlined within the AEP. - The level of initial training and recurrent training for some specific actions, as mandated by regulatory guidance, can only be validated for airport personnel covered in the AEP. - Other federal, state, and local agencies may have an overlapping or distinct responsibility for some of the emergency response situations given in the AEP, especially for those that occur off airport proper. - There is limited manpower and specific expertise to support the AEP in the surrounding areas (city, village, or township) based on a small population and limited resources.